 Map fields from SQL to Xink

 The final step is to tell Sql2Xink which fields from the SQL database goes where in Xink.
 Click "Map fields" to set the mapping.

-Enter your SQL SELECT statement at the top and enter the email address of one of your existing Xink administrator users.
+Enter your SQL SELECT statement at the top.
+The SQL FROM must include the SQL table.
+Then enter the email address of one of your existing Xink administrator users.
 The email is necessary because the Xink API requires the email address of an existing user to work.

 Now click "Refresh fields".
 Sql2Xink will now get the fields from your SQL statement, and it will contact the Xink API to retrieve all fields for your Xink account.
 If the field names from your SQL statement match the Xink field names, the tool will automatically set up a mapping between the two.

 Use the dropdowns to set where the SQL fields should go in Xink.